oracle-livelabs/pts/ai-vector-search-apex-adb/ask/ask.md

 END;
 ```

-Explanation of PL/SQL Code:
+Explanation of PL/SQL code:

-DECLARE: This section is used to declare the variable result_clob, which will hold the CLOB data type result.
+DECLARE: This section is used to declare the variable result_clob, which will hold the response from the LLM.

 BEGIN: Marks the beginning of the executable part of the PL/SQL block.
-result_clob := admin.generate_text_response2(,,7);: Calls the generate_text_response2 function from the admin package.
+result_clob := admin.generate_text_response2(:P3_QUESTION,:P3_ID,7) calls the generate_text_response2 function.
 It passes three parameters:
-1. :P3_QUESTION: The question entered by the user.
+1. :P3_QUESTION - The question entered by the user.
-2. :P3_ID: The ID of the document selected by the user.
+2. :P3_ID - The ID of the document selected by the user.
-3. 7: A static parameter
+3. :7 - A static parameter to return the top 7 chunks

-:= CASE WHEN
-IS NULL THEN NULL ELSE result_clob END;: Assigns the result of the function to the page item :P3_ANSWER.
+Finally assign the result of the function to the Apex page item :P3_ANSWER.
 If the question is null, the answer will also be null; otherwise, it assigns the result of the function call.
-END: Marks the end of the PL/SQL block.